usmansbk/blog-draft/markdowns/redux.md

     todos.push(description); // State manipulation
     input.value = '';  // UI manipulation

-    // more code that manipulates the state
+    // more code that manipulates the ui and state
 }
 ```

+Why is this code bad?
+Because the `addTodo` function does two things - Manipulating the State, and the UI